 Replacing noble metal-based homogeneous catalysts with base metal counterparts is an attractive approach.
 In addition to the lower cost, base metal catalysts are more environmentally friendly than their noble metal counterparts.
 Moreover, the use of high-spin metal centers can potentially result in lower activation barriers and can invoke one-electron processes that are less prevalent in noble metal chemistry.

 Metal-Organic Frameworks (MOFs)

-We are also researching metal organic frameworks (MOFs) with a focus on sensing and catalysis.
-Through our work, we have developed MOFs with sensing capabilities for solvents (Figure 8).
-We are continuing our research by systematically improving our existing MOF sensors.
+We are also researching metal organic frameworks (MOFs) with a focus on sensing and gas adsorption.
+We have developed MOFs with sensing capabilities toward volatile oragnics (VOCs) and with selective gas adsorption properties.